mapbender/mapbender-documentation/en/functions/misc/wms_loader.rst

 .. code-block:: yaml

-    mb-action="source.add.wms"    # defines action to add a  WMS mb-wms-merge="1"              # adds the WMS only once, if WMS is already part of the application it will use the WMS which is there (default is 1) mb-layer-merge="1"            # default is 1 which means: activate the layers passed mb-wms-layers and do not disable the layers which are already active. mb-wms-layers="Gewaesser,Fluesse" # defines the layers to be activated, _all activates all layers, default all layers are deactivated href oder mb-url              # refer to the WMS getcapabilities URL mb-add-vendor-specific="bplan=123" # define a vendor specific that will be added to the requests (new from version 3.2.9)
+    mb-action="source.add.wms"         # defines action to add a  WMS mb-wms-merge="1"                   # adds the WMS only once, if WMS is already part of the application it will use the WMS which is there (default: 1) mb-layer-merge="1"                 # activate the layers passed mb-wms-layers and do not disable the layers which are already active (default: 1) mb-wms-layers="Gewaesser,Fluesse"  # defines the layers to be activated, _all activates all layers, default all layers are deactivated href oder mb-url                   # refer to the WMS getcapabilities URL mb-add-vendor-specific="bplan=123" # define a vendor specific that will be added to the requests (version 3.2.9 and up)